 The CallApp and Chat services are now available exclusively through the Unified Connector App.

-The end of life date for PBX and SMS Connector Apps will be announced soon.
+The end of life date for PBX, CallApp and SMS Connector Apps will be announced soon.

 Service Guides